 If you are coming from Glasgow, The West Highland railway runs through parts of Glencoe, and you can even listen to an audio tour on a free app created by Scottish Natural Heritage which is available on several scenic train routes in Scotland.

 The train ride is said to be one of the most scenic routes in Europe, and I am sure you will not be disappointed.
-You will be able to see Glencoe in all its beauty and go past the Rannoch moors, and likely see some stags!
+You will be able to see the area in all its beauty, go past the Rannoch moors, and likely see some stags!

 In terms of getting off at Glencoe, that aspect will be harder unless you have some other form of transport organised when you embark.
 The train line loops around some of the main tourist sites of Glencoe so getting to the visitor centre or Glencoe village by train is not entirely possible.
-However, the train line does go straight to Fort William.
+However, the train line does go straight to Fort William train station.

-The overall journey takes a little more than five hours, and an anytime-return ticket on the train will be about £57.
+The overall journey takes a little under four hours.
 Again, if you book in advance, you can sometimes snap up tickets for half this price.
-Click here to view latest prices and schedules.
+Click here to view schedules.

 Going from Inverness to Fort William by train is something I would not recommend.
 The two cities do not have a train line connecting them.
 Therefore, it would be necessary to go from Inverness down to Glasgow and then from there towards Fort William.